-You can practice sustainable living by eliminating the use of face wipes and exchanging them with reusable bamboo cotton pads and biodegradable wipes such as Mamaearth India’s First Organic Bamboo Based Baby Wipes in your daily skincare routine.
+You can practice sustainable living by eliminating the use of face wipes and exchanging them with reusable bamboo cotton pads and biodegradable wipes in your daily skincare routine.

 8. Donate Unwanted Products

-Organizations like Project Beauty Share® that collects personal hygiene, cosmetics and beauty products and distributes them through non-profit organizations who serve women and families overcoming abuse, addiction, homelessness and poverty.
+Organizations like Project Beauty Share® collect personal hygiene, cosmetics and beauty products and distributes them through non-profit organizations that serve women and families overcoming abuse, addiction, homelessness and poverty.

 TerraCycle is another organisation that can collect and recycle almost any form of waste, including “non-recyclable” products such as coffee capsules, pens from schools, or plastic gloves.